9 injured in Qinghai earthquake - ExBulletin

 9 injured in Qinghai earthquake

-Beijing [China], Jan.
-9 (ANI): Nine people were injured as of Sunday noon after a 6.9-magnitude earthquake rocked Minyuan County in northwest China’s Qinghai Province on Saturday, local media reported citing authorities, and eight of them have been discharged from hospital.
-One of them was taken to hospital for medical observation, according to a press conference held by the county government on Sunday.
+Nine people were injured as of Sunday noon after a 6.9-magnitude earthquake rocked Minyuan County in northwest China’s Qinghai Province on Saturday, local media reported, citing authorities.

+Eight of them have been discharged from hospital, and one of them has been taken to hospital for medical observation, according to a press conference held by the provincial government on Sunday.

-Xinhua reported that the quake affected a total of 5,831 people in the county, 65 people from 16 families whose homes were damaged were moved, and a total of 217 homes were seriously damaged.
-Parts of local roads, bridges and water pipelines were damaged to varying degrees, Xinhua said, adding that more than 5,000 people and more than 1,100 vehicles took part in the emergency response after the quake.
-(Ani)
+Xinhua reported that the quake affected a total of 5,831 people in the county, and 65 people from 16 families whose homes were damaged have been moved.

+A total of 217 houses were severely damaged.
+Parts of local roads, bridges and water lines were damaged to varying degrees, the Xinhua news agency said.

+It added that more than 5,000 people and more than 1,100 vehicles took part in the emergency response after the earthquake.

 Sources